 Early Origins of the Libertie family

 The surname Libertie was first found in Durham where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Libertie family

-Another 241 words (17 lines of text) covering the years 1221, 1250 and 1328 are included under the topic Early Libertie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Libertie research.
+Another 121 words (9 lines of text) covering the years 1221, 1250 and 1328 are included under the topic Early Libertie History in all our PDF Extended History products and printed products wherever possible.

 Libertie Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Libertie family name include Leadbetter, Leadbater, Leadbeater, Leadbeter, Leadbetter, Leadbitter and many more.